drmibell/node-red-contrib-queue-gate/README.md

 The node will transmit the input message to its output when in the `open` state and block it when `closed`.
 In the `queueing` state, the input message is added to the end of the message queue, provided space is available.
 Messages in the queue can be released in the order received, either singly or the entire queue at once.
 Alternatively, the oldest message in the queue can be sent without releasing it, or the oldest message can be removed from the queue without sending it on.

 The user can limit the size of the queue to prevent memory problems.
 Messages arriving when the queue is full are discarded by default, so that the queue contains the oldest messages.
 Since version 1.1.0, however, the user can select the `Keep newest messages` checkbox to have new messages added to the queue (at the tail), while discarding the oldest message (from the head), so that the queue contains the most recent messages.
-This feature makes it possible to retain only the latest message and deliver it on request, as shown in the example below.
+This feature makes it possible to retain only the latest message and deliver it on request, as shown in the *Save Most Recent* example below.

 Messages with the user-defined topic `Control Topic` (set when the node is deployed) are not passed through but are used to control the state of the gate or the queue.

 Control messages can have values representing commands that change the state of the gate: `open`, `close`, `toggle`, `queue`, or `default`.
 Messages that control or monitor the queue are `trigger`, `flush`, `peek`, `drop`, and `reset`.
 The `status` command forces the node status to be refreshed.
 The (case-insensitive) strings representing these commands are set by the user when the node is deployed.
 Since version 1.4.0, if a control message is received with a payload that is a number or boolean, the payload is converted to a string and then tested against the command definitions.
-If a control message is received but not recognized, there is no output or change of state, and the node reports an error.
+If a control message is received but not recognized, there is no output or change of state, and the node issues a warning.

 The `peek` command sends the oldest message but does not remove it from the queue; the `drop` command removes the oldest message from the queue without sending it.
 The two may be used together to get the oldest message, perform some action, and then remove it from the queue only when it has been successfully serviced.
-This is illustrated in the Retain Until Processed example below.
+This is illustrated in the *Retain Until Processed* example below.
 The `status` command can be used in conjunction with a Status node to obtain the current state of the gate or the number of messages in the queue.
-This is shown in the Basic Operation flow.
+This is shown in the *Basic Operation* flow.
 (Thanks to Colin Law for suggesting and implementing these commands.)

 When first deployed or after a `default` command, the gate is in the user-selected state defined by `Default State`.
 (See below regarding persistence.)
 When a valid control message is received, the gate performs one of the following actions, depending on its state: